 Over-the-counter (OTC) medicine is easy to access and purchase in Norway.
 However, navigating the world of OTC medicine can be difficult, especially if you’re new to the country.
 This comprehensive guide will help you understand the rules and regulations of buying OTC medicine in Norway and provide you with everything you need to know before purchasing over-the-counter medicine.
-Follow our tips and tricks for a smooth buying experience.
+Follow our tips and tricks for a smooth buying experience or click below to start shopping for over the counter medicine for Norway

 OTC medicines refer to drugs that can be purchased without a prescription.
 These types of drugs are available at pharmacies, grocery stores and even gas stations.
 They are usually used for mild symptoms and can be bought without a doctor’s prescription.
 However, some OTC medicines may require you to speak with a pharmacist before purchasing.
 This guide will help you understand all the requirements and regulations surrounding OTC medicine in Norway.